College football bowl game odds, lines, 2025-26 CFP picks, predictions from proven model

-College football odds, picks for 2025-26 bowl season, CFP: Computer backs Nebraska, Mississippi State
+College football odds, picks for 2025-26 bowl season, CFP: Computer backs Mississippi State

-A majority of the 2025-26 college football bowls are now in the books, but there's more action coming on Saturday.
-There are four standard bowls on Wednesday with the latest college football odds showing Vanderbilt (-4.5) vs. Iowa in the ReliaQuest Bowl, Duke (-3.5) vs. Arizona State in the Sun Bowl, Texas (-7) vs. Michigan in the Citrus Bowl and Utah (-14.5) vs. Nebraska in the Las Vegas Bowl.
-Those serve as an appetizer for the day's main event, which is the Cotton Bowl CFP quarterfinal matchup between Ohio State (-9.5) and Miami.
+A majority of the 2025-26 college football bowls are now in the books, but there's more action coming on New Year's Day.
+There are three CFP quarterfinal matchups with Oregon vs. Texas Tech (+2.5), Alabama vs. Indiana (-7.5) and Ole Miss vs. Georgia (-6.5).
+Another four standard bowl contests then take place on Friday, before the College Football Playoff resumes next week with the semifinals on Thursday and Friday.

-The CFP lines for New Year's Day are Oregon (-2.5) vs. Texas Tech, Indiana (-7) vs. Alabama and Georgia (-6.5) vs. Ole Miss.
+Thus, there are still lots of opportunities to make college football bowl picks and best bets.
+The biggest remaining favorite for any game has Texas State as 14.5-point favorites versus Rice in Friday's Armed Forces Bowl, per the latest college football lines.
 Before locking in any college football picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.